 Charge and store your batteries inside your home

 Most e-bikes utilize lithium-ion batteries for power.
 These powercells, though, are susceptible to damage from extreme temperature changes and frequent charging cycles.
 However, with careful battery management, one could extend the life of the battery.
 Start with charging the battery in full cycles, empty to full.
 Frequent charging of a partially drained battery may cause it to no longer charge to it’s full capacity over a shorter period of time.
 Controlling the charging environment is also critical in battery maintenance.
 Don’t let the battery charge in direct sunlight or near a direct heat source.
 Heat will degrade the battery’s charging capacity.

 Are you ready to invest in an ebike?
-If you’re looking for ‘e-bikes near me’, we can help.
-Shop our electric GoBike inventory range online for a tricycle ebike or city bike, or speak with one of our bike techs to help identify which e-bike fits you best.
+If you're looking for 'e-bikes near me', we can help.
+Shop our electric GOBIKE inventory online for an e-bike or e-tricycle, or speak with one of our bike techs to help identify which e-bike fits you best.